-Sankt Johann is located near the German border and near the Salzburg region, in a large valley, known as the Kaunertal in Tyrol.
+Sankt Johann is located near the German border and near the Salzburg region, in a large valley, known as the Leukental in Tyrol.

 The town is special because it gets a lot of sunlight in the day, which kind of is a luxury in some shady parts of the alps.